 Poor Budget Planning

 Good accounting means not only documenting your income and expenses but also planning them.
-For small businesses, planning expenses is almost equal to drawing up a budget, therefore it has to be done especially carefully and responsibly.
-It doesn’t matter what kind of budget you are making – for the whole following year or for a single short-term project – you have to make sure you will not exceed your capabilities or unnecessarily waste your company’s funds.
+For small businesses, expenses planning is almost equal to drawing up a budget.
+Therefore it has to be done especially carefully and responsibly.
+It doesn’t matter what kind of budget you are making, for the whole following year or a single short-term project.
+You have to make sure you will not exceed your capabilities or unnecessarily waste your company’s funds.

 All of the above-mentioned financial accounting mistakes are pretty easy to correct, so if you’ve recognized yourself in any of these examples, it is not too late to draw conclusions and begin working differently.
 We are sure that by the end of the year you will be glad about the timely changes you have made.